Highly Imaginable Words and Short Sentences Edition is the next instructional material to be used after the Basic Spelling and Phonics Edition.

 This tool integrates the following four original technologies to enable effective multisensory learning through the use of haptics:

-- Font Design Optimized for haptic reading
+- Font Design Optimized for tactile reading

 - Audio-Visual Features for Integrating Spelling and Sound

-- Stepwise haptic reading Program
+- Stepwise tactile reading Program

 - Analysis and Selection of Image-Rich Words

-These technologies support effective learning by utilizing fonts designed for haptic reading and developing audio-visual systems that enhance the connection between letters and sounds.
+These technologies support effective learning by utilizing fonts designed for tactile reading and developing audio-visual systems that enhance the connection between letters and sounds.
 Additionally, the words used in the materials are carefully selected to prioritize semantic processing and facilitate the formation of reading and writing networks.

 These technological innovations are protected by international copyrights.